 Pet Alliance educates, shelters, places, and heals pets and their families with compassionate, responsible care maintained to the highest professional standards.

 Create more caring communities by promoting happier, healthier pets and their families.

 What We Do

-More than 6,000 homeless dogs and cats will turn to the Pet Alliance of Greater Orlando for caring, compassion and hope through our animal shelters this year.
+More than 5,000 homeless dogs and cats will turn to the Pet Alliance of Greater Orlando for caring, compassion and hope through our animal shelters this year.
 Pet Alliance provides food, medical care and shelter for dogs and cats until they find their new homes.
 The average length of stay for dogs is 8 days and for cats is 15 days.
-Pet Alliance’s live release rate averages around 96%, making it what is considered a “no kill” shelter.
+Pet Alliance’s live release rate averages around 99%.

 In addition to providing housing and care, Pet Alliance works to develop progressive and innovative programs that help keep pets and people together.
-This combined with initiatives to minimize the number of feral cats being born will help reduce the number of dogs and cats that need to enter the shelter.
+This, combined with initiatives to minimize the number of community cats being born, will help reduce the number of dogs and cats that need to enter the shelter.